 While not a traditional list of patterns for decorating, members of Craftser.org have created a database of free cake decorating ideas, templates, and patterns.
 Since this is a large and dynamic community, you'll need to dig through posts to find usable patterns, or you may be able to create them by enlarging the posted pictures, printing them, and then tracing them to create your own pattern.

 More Pattern Ideas

 Instructional books, like Wilton cake decorating books are a great reference tool for finding patterns.
 Other companies and cake decorating professionals also produce books with patterns, so check out your favorite supply store for ideas.
-Sugarcraft offers a large selection of pattern books for purchase, including one for airbrushing.
+Check out the selections at ShopBakersNook.com for a variety of options.

 Other places to find pattern ideas include: